strmprivacy/docs/docs/03-quickstart/01-streaming/03-sending-data/02-sending-curl.md

 This is *as expected*.
 STRM Privacy gives an indication that a validation failed.
-This is an example of the mechanism that STRM Privacy provides to indicate to the *data producers* that their data doesn’t conform to the rules of the Event Contract.
+This is an example of the mechanism that STRM Privacy provides to indicate to the _data producers_ that their data does not conform to the rules of the Data Contract.

 Modify the `url` field in `demo.json` to become any valid url (like `https://strmprivacy.io`, and try to send it again: